This illustration shows members of the White League barricading the streets of New Orleans during the Battle of Liberty Place in 1874. Learn more »

 Throughout the summer of 1874, the Democratic-Conservatives executed a skillful campaign of political propaganda and oratory, often accompanied by torch-lit processions of the White League.
 In New Orleans, the League carefully manipulated the Metropolitan Police into arresting citizens for carrying or transporting arms and exploited such incidents in the press in order to underscore what the League characterized as Republican tyranny.
 When a White League spy told Metropolitan Police Superintendent Algernon Sydney Badger that the League planned to receive a large shipment of arms at the levee on September 14, 1874, it set the stage for open confrontation.
 Nor would the federal army be able to intervene in the pending clash.
 Fearing an outbreak of yellow fever, all but a skeleton garrison of troops had been sent to an encampment in northern Mississippi.

 D. B. Penn, the Fusionist lieutenant governor, had assumed responsibility for the success or failure of the White League’s efforts.
 Remembering the disastrous Cabildo raid, he would not endorse any action unless satisfied that it enjoyed broad popular support in the city.
 Therefore, on Sunday evening, September 13, the League blanketed New Orleans with handbills announcing a “meeting of the people” around the Clay Statue that then stood at the intersection of Royal and Canal Streets and St. Charles Avenue.
-Perhaps 5,000 people attended on Monday morning to hear speeches calling for the resignation of Governor Kellogg.
+Perhaps five thousand people attended on Monday morning to hear speeches calling for the resignation of Governor Kellogg.
 A delegation from the meeting called on the governor to request the same.
-Kellogg refused to abdicate, but sensed the coming conflict and fled with his staff to the sanctuary of the U.S. Custom House on Canal Street.
+Kellogg refused to abdicate, but sensed the coming conflict and fled with his staff to the sanctuary of the US Custom House on Canal Street.
 Before leaving, he placed Superintendent Badger and militia general and former Confederate general James Longstreet in charge of defending his government.
 Meanwhile, the White League severed all telegraph lines leading out of the city.

 The Battle on Canal Street

 General Longstreet had once been in command of a state militia that included many former Confederates.
 With the ascent of Kellogg, however, only his black regiments remained in uniform.
 Longstreet, unsure of their ability to meet the coming foe, kept them as a reserve guard at the statehouse, which occupied the old St. Louis Hotel in the French Quarter.
 The Metropolitan Police, a well-trained and superbly armed force, would alone meet the White League in a defensive position on Canal Street.
 The Metropolitans were an integrated force, though only about 15 percent were men of color.
-Badger, their leader, was a brave and highly decorated soldier.
+Superintendent Badger, their leader, was a brave and highly decorated soldier.
 He posted his command near the present location of Harrah’s Casino, where the Metropolitans waited with cannon and newly acquired Gatling guns.

 Leading an unprepared mob into battle was a mistake that Ogden would not make twice.
 While the mass meeting took place on Canal Street, companies of the White League descended upon Eagle Hall at the corner of Prytania and Urania streets and assembled for their march downtown.
 At Poydras Street, the Leaguers erected defensive barricades and proceeded toward Canal Street through the present-day Central Business District.
 In disciplined columns, with snipers positioned in the buildings along Canal Street, the White League met the Metropolitans along Canal Street in a line extending from the levee to the custom house.